 Contact Human Resources for additional information.

-All employees and volunteers are required to complete 3 hours of training within 90 days of hire and 3 hours of training every five years thereafter.
-Training will be provided by the University.
+Employees subject to the Pennsylvania Child Protective Services Law (PA CPSL) as determined by the University must complete three (3) hours of training within 90 days of hire and three (3) hours of training every five years thereafter.
+The University will provide the training.

-Marywood will cover the cost of clearances for all employees (FT and PT.)
+Marywood will cover the cost of clearances for all full-time and part-time employees.

 Measures to prevent child abuse